Salvoxia/immich-folder-album-creator/README.md

 >If the script finds multiple `.albumprops` files using the same `override_name` property, it enforced that all properties that exist in at least one of the `.albumprops` files are identical in all files that use the same `override_name`.
 If this is not the case, the script will exit with an error.

 >[!TIP]
-> Note the possibilty to set `thumbnail_setting` to an absolute asset path.
+> Note the possibility to set `thumbnail_setting` to an absolute asset path.
 This asset must be part of the album once the script has run for Immich to accept it as album thumbnail / cover.
 This is only possible in `.albumprops` files, as such a setting would not make much sense as a global option.

 ### Enabling `.albumprops` discovery